Soviet invasion of Manchuria: Aftermath

 The invasion of Manchuria was a factor that contributed to the surrender of Japan and the end of World War II.

+In September 1945, the Chinese Communist Party (CCP) dispatched soldiers to Soviet-occupied Manchuria.
+The CCP obtained Japanese arms with Soviet help.
+The Soviet stance regarding the CCP and the Chinese Nationalists oscillated during this period, and in November 1945 the Soviet Union requested that the CCP withdraw from major cities in Manchuria.

-In addition, the Soviet occupation of Manchuria, along with the northern portions of the Korean Peninsula, allowed for those regions to be transferred by the Soviet Union into the control of local communists.
-The control of these regions by communist governments backed by Soviet authorities would be a factor in the rise of the Chinese Communists and shape the political conflict of the Korean War.
+The Soviet occupation of Manchuria, along with the northern portions of the Korean Peninsula, allowed for parts of those regions to be transferred by the Soviet Union into the control of local communists after the Soviet withdrawal in 1946 in spite of a 1945 agreement signed between the Soviets and the Kuomintang.
+The control of these regions by communist governments backed by Soviet authorities would be a factor in the rise of the CCP and shape the political conflict of the Korean War.

 Several thousand Japanese who were sent as colonizers to Manchukuo and Inner Mongolia were left behind in China.
 The majority of Japanese left behind in China were women, and these Japanese women mostly married Chinese men and became known as "stranded war wives" (zanryu fujin).
 Because they had children fathered by Chinese men, Japanese women were not allowed to bring their Chinese families back with them to Japan, so most of them stayed.
-Japanese law only allowed children fathered by Japanese fathers to become Japanese citizens.
+Japanese nationality laws allowed only children fathered by Japanese fathers to become Japanese citizens.

 In late 1949, numerous members of the former Kwantung Army who had been captured in the Soviet invasion of Manchuria were convicted in connection with the activities of Unit 731, and related units for their connections with crimes against humanity and the use of chemical and biological weapons.